-The Organization for Economic Cooperation and Development (OECD)/G20 inclusive Framework on Base Erosion and Profit Shifting (BEPS) addresses the tax challenges arising from the digitalization of the global economy.
-Global Minimum Tax (Pillar Two) was released and is applicable to Multinational Enterprises (MNEs) with revenue in excess of EUR 750 Million per their consolidated financial statements.
+The Organization for Economic Co-operation and Development (OECD)/G20 Inclusive Framework on Base Erosion and Profit Shifting (BEPS) published the Pillar Two Model Rules designed to address the tax challenges arising from the digitalization of the global economy.
+As a result, there exist uncertainties arising from the Pillar Two Model Rules such as those related to additional temporary differences, remeasurement of deferred taxes and determination of tax rates to be used in the remeasurement.